Biosense Medical Supplies Ltd Company Policy

-This Biosense Medical Ltd Policy is approved by the Biosense Medical Board; it represents the Biosense Medical Board’s direction to the business on this topic.
-Compliance with this policy is mandatory through aligning Biosense Medical Ltd Management System processes and people behaviours to the commitments below.
+This Biosense Medical Supplies Ltd Policy is approved by the Biosense Medical Supplies Board; it represents the Biosense Medical Supplies Board’s direction to the business on this topic.
+Compliance with this policy is mandatory through aligning Biosense Medical Supplies Ltd Management System processes and people behaviours to the commitments below.

 Anti-slavery and human trafficking policy

 This policy applies to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, agents, contractors and suppliers.

 Biosense Medical Supplies Ltd strictly prohibits the use of modern slavery and human trafficking in our operations and supply chain.
 We have and will continue to be committed to implementing systems and controls aimed at ensuring that modern slavery is not taking place anywhere within our organisation or in any of our supply chains.
 We expect that our suppliers will hold their own suppliers to the same high standards.

 Modern slavery is a term used to encompass slavery, servitude, forced and compulsory labour, bonded and child labour and human trafficking.
 Human trafficking is where a person arranges or facilitates the travel of another person with a view to that person being exploited.
 Modern slavery is a crime and a violation of fundamental human rights.

 We shall be a company that expects everyone working with us or on our behalf to support and uphold the following measures to safeguard against modern slavery: